alphagov/notifications-tech-docs/source/documentation/_architecture.md

 1. Notify sends the API response with notification status to the service.
 1. The service received the API response.

-## Get received text messages - architecture
+## Architecture for get received text messages

 ![](documentation/images/notify-get-inbound-messages.png)